Amitro123/automation-service/README.md

    - Documentation updates → grouped into **single automation PR** per source PR
 5. **Results linked to source PR** → clear audit trail

+**Note:** The agent is designed to be triggered by both `push` and `pull_request` events.
+Ensure your webhook configuration includes these event triggers for optimal performance.

 ## 🧪 Testing

 ### Health Check